We analyzed 1,500 interview reviews for Marks & Spencer from various job sites, social network groups and forums.

 About Yourself

-Now think about the time you had to help a customer.
-What did you do to make that experience unforgettable for him?
+Now think about a time you had to help a customer.
+What did you do to make that experience unforgettable for them?

 About The Company